Beta delayed neutron emission of $N=84$ $^{132}$Cd

 We acknowledge the support of the ISOLDE Collaboration and technical teams.
 This project was supported by the European Unions Horizon 2020 research and innovation programme Grant Agreements No. 654002 (ENSAR2), by the Office of Nuclear Physics, U.S. Department of Energy under Award No. DE-FG02-96ER40983 (UTK) and DE-AC05-00OR22725 (ORNL), by the National Nuclear Security Administration under the Stewardship Science Academic Alliances program through DOE Award No. DE-NA0002132.
 RL acknowledges the Romanian IFA grant CERN/ISOLDE and Nucleu project No. PN 23 21 01 02.
 This work was supported by the United Kingdom Science and Technology Facilities Council through grant numbers ST/P004598/1, ST/V001027/1 and ST/Y000242/1.
+MPS acknowledges the European Union's HORIZON Programme under the Grant Agreement No. 101212216 (RADESO).
+LMF acknowledges support from the Spanish MCIN/AEI/10.13039/501100011033 via project number PID2021-126998OB-I00.
+AIM acknowledges the support by the Spanish Ministerio de Ciencia, Innovacion y Universidades (CNS2023-144871 and PID2023-150056NB-C41), Generalitat Valenciana (CISEJI/2022/25) MJGB and OT acknowledge project PID2022-140162NB-I00 financed by the Spanish Funding Agency.
 The LSSM calculations were carried out by KSHELL \cite{Shimizu2019}.